 Timaru, Waimataitai Beach An off-leash area with backing onto a spacious park, your dog will have plenty of room to run around and enjoy the water.

 Dunedin, Smails Beach Kick off your shoes and get the sand between your toes while your dog frolics in the off leash areas.

-Invercargill, Waihopai Walkway Become one with nature as you and your dog walk along the riverbed at Waihope Walkway starting at Stead Street Wharf, the best place to get a taste of nature.
+Invercargill, Waihopai Walkway Become one with nature as you and your dog walk along the riverbed at Waihopai Walkway starting at Stead Street Wharf, the best place to get a taste of nature.